major-lab/mirbooking/README.md

 Wiggle output can also be produced with `--output-format=wig`.
 The score will be the position-wise bound fraction of substrate which properly account for overlapping microRNA.

+The `--blacklist` parameter indicates a file that contains interactions that the model should ignore.
+This is particularly useful if you know beforehand they will be too weak at equilibrium to be worth modeling.
+The format is a three column TSV containing only the columns `target_accession`, `position` and `mirna_accession` from the output format.

 ## Installation